wieslawsoltes/Dock/docs/dock-advanced.md

 Drag-and-drop handlers and file dialogs are used to open and save documents on the fly.

-Tools can be added programmatically using the `AddTool` helper on `ToolDock`, which also activates the tool.
+Tools can be added programmatically using the `AddTool` helper on `ToolDock` or `DocumentDock`, which also activates the tool.

 ## Floating windows